Logo sixth-fleet.com

 Wind damage to your roof can happen in seconds, but coverage depends on your policy type, roof condition, and location.
 Most HO-3 policies cover sudden wind damage, but age-related limitations, maintenance requirements, and special deductibles can significantly affect your payout

-What Is the Average Monthly Homeowners Insurance Cost by State
+Average Price of Homeowners Insurance With Costs by State

 Mar 03, 2026